dustinpfister/blog_posts/_posts/threejs-object3d-layers.md

 ### Layers are just one way to control visibility of objects

 The layers property of an object is just one tool in the tool box of threejs when it comes to controlling the visibility of objects in threejs.
 There are a number of other features such as the [visible property](/2021/05/24/threejs-object3d-visible/) of an objects based on object3d that can be used to completely disable the visibility of an object all together for example.
-Another feature of interested has to do with materials when it comes to the [transparency boolean, and the opacity property](/2021/04/21/threejs-materials-transparent/) of materials, as well as alpha maps.
+Another feature of interested has to do with materials when it comes to the [transparency Boolean, and the opacity property](/2021/04/21/threejs-materials-transparent/) of materials, as well as [alpha maps](/2019/06/06/threejs-alpha-map/).

 These material level features can be used to make objects look a little transparency, or completely invisible if the opacity value is set to a value that will result in that kind of effect.
 There is also just simply having more than one scene object and just having control over what scene object gets passed to a renderer at any given moment, or having a pool of objects that is not attached to any scene, but objects get swapped between a group that is attached to a scene object, and back to the pool as needed.

 Still the layers property is a good option for setting certain objects to certain layers and then just having some way to control what layers get rendered.

+### Source code examples are on Github

+The source code examples that I am writing about in this post [can also be found on github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-layers).

 ### version numbers matter with threejs

-When I made these source code examples I was using [threejs r127](https://github.com/mrdoob/three.js/releases/tag/r127), which was a late versions of threejs in late March of 2021.
+When I first made these source code examples, and wrote this post I was using [threejs r127](https://github.com/mrdoob/three.js/releases/tag/r127), which was a late versions of threejs in late March of 2021.
+The last time I came around to do a little editing i was using r146 and was able to update the examples and get them working well with r146.

 ## 1 - Basic Object3d layers property example using Layers.enableAll and Layers.set